 Over the course of the academic year each House also raises funds for a House charity of their choosing.
 Every House delivers a House Prayer to introduce their nominated charity and then undertake fund raising initiatives.

 House points are earned through the House competitions but also to individuals.
-Teachers award House points for outstanding effort and service and these are logged on dedicated pages within girls’ Student Planners.
-Students who accrue the highest numbers of House Points are announced in the final assembly of the School year where the annual House Cup is awarded to the House with they most points.
+Teachers award House points for outstanding effort and service, pupils who accrue the highest numbers of House Points are announced in the final assembly of the School year where the annual House Cup is awarded to the House with they most points.